Brockworth: Post-WWII

 Following World War II it took the area many years to revive; but after the mid-1950s, renewed housing growth, the development of motorways and redistricting eventually changed the entire look of Brockworth and what were once adjoining villages.
 In 1952 the Brockworth factory produced the two seat, delta-winged Gloster Javelin which was developed as an all weather fighter that could fly above 50,000 feet at almost the speed of sound.
-In 1962 the Gloster Aircraft Company closed down and its once famous runway fell victim of redistricting and it is now within the boundary of Hucclecote.
-The airfield has now been redeveloped as the modern Gloucester Business Park, with additional housing developments continuing to grow around it.
+In 1962 the Gloster Aircraft Company closed.
+The airfield was redeveloped as Gloucester Business Park, with housing developments such as Coopers Edge growing around it.

+Notable residents

+Brockworth is the birthplace of actor, comedian and writer Simon Pegg.